-Since we began searching for natural products for our daughter about 7 years ago, we've come across all kinds of controversies and misinformation concerning many product ingredients.
+Since we began searching for natural products for our daughter way back in 2002, we've come across all kinds of controversies and misinformation concerning many product ingredients.
 One of the biggest controversies surrounds Sodium Laurel Sulfate.
 For those of you not familiar, sodium laurel (& laureth) or SLS is a surfactant used in shampoos, toothpastes and liquid soaps.
 You'll often find SLS or its derivatives even in "all natural" products.
 After all, SLS is derived from a natural source.
 And, as we have stated in other places, natural is a relative term.
 Once you combine any two ingredients, one could claim a product is natural or not natural.
 SLS is derived from coconut.
 So, some people consider it to be natural.
 It's just as natural as "grapefruit seed extract".
 But, is that really the point?
 The question we think is relevant is "Is SLS harmful?"

 SLS is a foaming and cleaning agent.
 Its controversy stems from the belief by some that it is highly toxic, highly irritating and carcinogenic.
 Some people have gone so far as to avoid any product with Sodium Laurel Sulfate or any of its chemical cousins.
 Because of our personal concerns for our family and our position in the industry, we have studied this issue, with great interest, and from both sides.
 We realize that some manufacturers have a stake in promoting the use of SLS and some have a stake (those who make "alternative" products) in villifying it.
 We don't want to be responsible for hype on either side of this issue.
 We could offer either or both types of products.
 Unfortunately, whenever you read anything on the subject, you must take into the consideration the interests of the author.
 What will he or she gain if you accept her position?
 While there are some people who believe SLS is unsafe, there are just as many who point to the fact that it has been used for decades with no proven serious health risks.